Compare savings accounts for Irish savers

 Is my money protected in a savings account?

-Yes.
-The Deposit Guarantee Scheme protects your money in the event that your bank, building society or credit union authorised by the Central Bank of Ireland collapses.
+The Deposit Guarantee Scheme protects your money in the event that your bank, building society, or credit union authorised by the Central Bank of Ireland collapses.
 Deposits up to €100,000 per person, per financial institution are protected under the scheme, and the money is usually paid to you within 15 working days of your institution failing.

 More about deposit protection

-Start saving with Raisin Bank
+Start saving with Raisin

 Register today